paidong/ESP8266/Tools/S8266WIFI/README.md

 11. Supporting various Windows Operation Systems.

-12. Setting automatically saved and loaded
+12. Settings automatically saved and loaded

 13. More to be found out.